-A: Brandon Valley hockey participation continues to grow and mature.
-More ice time is needed to host practices, games and eventually tournaments to support this growth.
-To continue to function and compete with other teams, our youth need a place to reliably and consistently practice and play games.
-Weather conditions in our area do not allow for the current natural outdoor ice rink in McHardy Park to meet this need.

 Q: Will the facility be open to the public?

 A: Yes.
 We will continue to include public open skating & open hockey in our weekly schedule.
 A nominal fee would be charged for participants.
 We also plan to offer skate rental, when funding is available for purchasing rental skates.
 In addition, the facility can be rented for business outings, private parties or community events (such as farmers markets, craft fairs, sportmans' expos, farm shows & auto shows).

 Q: Why should I donate to this project?

 A: This project will support Brandon’s youth by providing them with a facility in which to participate in ice sports.
 By hosting games, tournaments and skills camps, the facility will have an economic uplift during the winter months when many businesses see a slowdown.

 Q: Where will the indoor rink be located?

 A: The current plan is to build the rink south of Aspen Park, on property the City of Brandon has purchased.

 Q: Who will own the indoor ice rink once it is built?

 A: The Brandon Valley Ice and Inline Hockey Association (aka BVHA), will retain ownership and management of the indoor rink.
 The City of Brandon will retain ownership of the land.

 Q: Will this facility require public subsidies to operate?

-The author then changed it to: